IBM/cloudant-kafka-connector/docs/configuration-reference-changes-source.md

 # Database

 ## `cloudant.url`
-Cloudant database connection URL (eg `https://<uuid>.cloudantnosqldb.appdomain.cloud`)
+Cloudant database connection URL (for example `https://~replace-with-cloudant-host~.cloudantnosqldb.appdomain.cloud`)

 * Type: `string`
 * Valid Values: `<any URL>`

 ## `cloudant.db`
-Cloudant database name (for sink connector it will be created if it does not exist)
+Cloudant database name (sink connector creates this database if it does not exist)

 * Type: `string`

 ## `cloudant.since`
 The sequence ID from which to start processing the changes feed.
 Defaults to starting from the beginning of the changes feed.
-Ignored if the connector is restarting, in which case the last committed offset will be used.
-Valid values are "0" (all changes from beginning of the changes feed), "now" (all changes from current point in time), or a Cloudant _changes sequence ID.
+Ignored if the connector is restarting, in which case the last committed offset is used.
+Valid values are `0` (all changes from beginning of the changes feed), `now` (all changes from current point in time), or a Cloudant `_changes` sequence ID.

 * Type: `string`
 * Default: `0`